The Village of Bubión

 Perched high in the Alpujarras along the edge of a steep ravine lies the small mountain village of Bubión.
 It enjoys stunning views in all directions and is known for its unique stone architecture.

-It's small winding streets and houses are perfectly adapted to the steepness of the mountains they cling to and the homes are built in the typical Berber style with their flat slate roofs, arched doorways, and smoking chimney pots.
+It's small winding streets and houses are perfectly adapted to the steepness of the terrain and its homes are built in the typical Berber style with their flat slate roofs, arched doorways, and smoking chimney pots.

 ** A typical Alpujarra country house in Bubión